-Opposite to the described above, disease of the veins is often a consequence of their inability to transport “used” deoxygenated blood from the extremities back to the heart due to their dilation, known under different names, including venous insufficiency, venous incompetence, venous stasis vasculopathy, peripheral venous hypertension and many others.
+Opposite to the above described phenomena, disease of the veins is often a consequence of their inability to transport “used” deoxygenated blood from the extremities back to the heart due to their dilation.
+This disease is known under different names, including venous insufficiency, venous incompetence, venous stasis vasculopathy, peripheral venous hypertension and many others.

 Vein disease affects even more people, around 24 million Americans, and its most common form is chronic venous insufficiency or CVI.
-It is caused by different degree of genetic predisposition, which may manifest earlier or later depending of presence and intensity of so-called “risk factors”.
+It is caused by different degrees of genetic predisposition, which may manifest earlier or later depending on presence and intensity of so-called “risk factors”.
 Some of the most common ones include; habitual heavy lifting, significantly increased body weight, multiple pregnancies and many others.
-As a result of the combination of the above, veins of the lower extremities become distended to the degree, at which anatomically normal venous valves are not able to reach each other anymore.
+As a result of the combination of the above, veins of the lower extremities become distended to a degree at which anatomically normal venous valves are not able to reach each other anymore.
 As the veins weaken, blood begins to pool in the legs and feet, leading to swelling, pain, and unsightly varicose veins and spider veins among many other signs and symptoms.

 The most common pathological conditions affecting venous and lymphatic circulation of the lower extremities are described in the following subsections.